 - Proton therapy's role in the future of pediatric brain tumor treatment

-Join Dr. David Sandberg, associate professor and chief of the Division of Pediatric Neurosurgery at UTHealth Medical School, and director of Pediatric Neurosurgery at Mischer Neuroscience Institute and Children's Memorial Hermann Hospital, along with Dr. Soumen Khatua, section chief of pediatric neuro-oncology at The University of Texas MD Anderson Children's Cancer Hospital on April 25 from Noon - 1 p.m. as they explore the diagnosis and treatment of pediatric brain tumors through their joint program.
+Join Dr. David Sandberg, professor and chief of the Division of Pediatric Neurosurgery at UTHealth Medical School, and director of Pediatric Neurosurgery at Mischer Neuroscience Institute and Children's Memorial Hermann Hospital, along with Dr. Soumen Khatua, section chief of pediatric neuro-oncology at The University of Texas MD Anderson Children's Cancer Hospital on April 25 from Noon - 1 p.m. as they explore the diagnosis and treatment of pediatric brain tumors through their joint program.